HTenkanen/htenkanen.github.io/_pages/about.md

 ![Europe transit map](Europe_transit.png)

-Hello!
-Welcome to my personal website.
+Hello, and welcome to my personal website!
+On these pages, I share primarily work-related content and news.
 I am currently an Assistant Professor of Geoinformation Technology at the [Department of Built Environment](https://www.aalto.fi/en/department-of-built-environment), Aalto University (Finland).
-At Aalto, I am a member of [Geoinformatics Research group](https://www.aalto.fi/en/department-of-built-environment/geoinformatics), and I lead GIST Lab that advances research, teaching and open-source scientific software development around a variety of topics, such as:
+At Aalto, I am a member of [Geoinformatics Research group](https://www.aalto.fi/en/department-of-built-environment/geoinformatics), and I lead the GIST Lab that advances research, teaching and open-source scientific software development around a variety of topics, such as:
 - spatial accessibility and mobility analysis related to sustainable urban development and mobility,
 - understanding human activities in natural and urban environments based on user-generated content, such as social media data,
 - sustainable use of water resources and the design of water resources policies, and